-So far, I have read a copious number of articles relating to skin undertone and tips on how to find yours.
+So far, I’ve read a copious number of articles relating to skin undertone and tips on how to find yours.
 However, none of them seem to be explaining why it is important for you to know your undertone and in what ways it can be a real game changer.

 The importance of knowing your undertone.

-Have you ever bought a red lipstick that looks gorgeous on your friend only to find that it looks horrendous on you or bought a dress because of its colour only to put it aside after a few futile attempts at wearing it?
+Have you ever bought a red lipstick that looks gorgeous on your friend only to find that it looks horrendous on you or bought a dress only to put it aside after a few futile attempts at wearing it?
 You can’t quite place it, but some colours simply don’t suit you.
 Well, not so fast.
 It’s not really the colour which is an issue.
-It is the shade, underlying hue or undertone of a colour which you have to take into consideration.
-There are multiple shades of red, blue, yellow and green out there and finding out which undertone you are, will help you identify the shades of colour that will suit you.
+It is the undertone of a colour which you have to take into consideration.

 The difference between skintone and undertone.

 Skin tone refers to the skin’s shade at the surface, so from ivory to ebony and everything in between.

 Undertone, on the other hand, refers to the underlying hue of someone’s skin.
 There are 3 undertones; cool, warm and neutral.
 Regardless of what skin tone you are, you could be warm, cool or neutral.
 It is a MYTH that people with paler skin tones are cool and people with darker skin tones are warm.

 Now, a cool undertone will usually have the a hue/tinge of red or blue coming through, whereas a warm undertone will usually have yellow, green or golden undertones coming through.